 - Nano- and micro-technologies

 The use of the analytical method and applications in food, environmental monitoring, medicine, pharmacy, industry, agriculture, etc., including but not limited to:

 Classic chemical sensing topics including but not limited to:

 - microfluidic devices, lab-on-a-chip, single molecule sensing, nanosensors, medical analyzers, enzymes sensors

 Comprehensive product reviews can be published as review papers.
 Authors are asked to deposit a prototype to MDPI.
 For more details, please contact Dr. Shu-Kun Lin, E-mail [email protected].

 MDPI Publication Ethics Statement

-Chemosensors is a member of the Committee on Publication Ethics (COPE).
+MDPI is a member of the Committee on Publication Ethics (COPE).
 MDPI takes the responsibility to enforce a rigorous peer-review together with strict ethical policies and standards to ensure to add high quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, inappropriate authorship credit, and the like, do arise.
 MDPI takes such publishing ethics issues very seriously and our editors are trained to proceed in such cases with a zero tolerance policy.
 To verify the originality of content submitted to our journals, we use iThenticate to check submissions against previous publications.